MattithyahuData/P2-Bank-churn-prediction/README.md

 ## [Data Visualisation & Analytics](https://app.powerbi.com/view?r=eyJrIjoiNDExYjQ0OTUtNWI5MC00OTQ5LWFlYmUtYjNkMzE1YzE2NmE0IiwidCI6IjYyZWE3MDM0LWI2ZGUtNDllZS1iZTE1LWNhZThlOWFiYzdjNiJ9&pageName=ReportSection)
 [View Interactive Dashboard](https://app.powerbi.com/view?r=eyJrIjoiNDExYjQ0OTUtNWI5MC00OTQ5LWFlYmUtYjNkMzE1YzE2NmE0IiwidCI6IjYyZWE3MDM0LWI2ZGUtNDllZS1iZTE1LWNhZThlOWFiYzdjNiJ9&pageName=ReportSection)
 *   I created an interactive dashboard to deploy the machine learning model to benefit the business.
-*   I visualised various key features and hihglighted their overall correlation to a customers churn.
+*   I visualised various key features and highlighted their overall correlation to a customers churn.

 <!-- Dashboard  -->

 <!-- <iframe title="P2Dashboard" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiNDExYjQ0OTUtNWI5MC00OTQ5LWFlYmUtYjNkMzE1YzE2NmE0IiwidCI6IjYyZWE3MDM0LWI2ZGUtNDllZS1iZTE1LWNhZThlOWFiYzdjNiJ9&pageName=ReportSection" frameborder="0" allowFullScreen="true"></iframe> -->

 <a name="Busintelli"></a>

 ## Business Intelligence
-On Page 2 of the interactive dashboard I have provided the stake holders with the new customer names and the customers that are likely to churn due to their characteristics.
+On Page 2 of the interactive dashboard, I have provided the stake holders with the new customer names and the customers that are likely to churn due to their characteristics.

 *   These customers can be offered subsidised deals and incentives to keep them on
 *   Greater engagement with customers could keep some customers on board
 *   Providing quality customer service can also provide customers with long term value and appreciation for the business
 *   The complaints team should pay particular attention to complaints from customers who are predicted to churn.
-- 96% of unhappy customers dont complain  and 91% of those will simply leave and never come back?
+- 96% of unhappy customers don’t complain and 91% of those will simply leave and never come back?

 <a name="FeatEng"></a>

 ## [Feature Engineering](Code/P2_Code.ipynb)
 I transformed the categorical variable(s) 'geography' and 'gender' into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.
 Shuffling the data is important for randomness as the data can come in clusters of outcome values which would affect the output.
-Stratifying is used so y_test can reflect y_train.Resulting in a more realistic simulation of how the model is going to perform on new data.
+Stratifying is used so y_test can reflect y_train.
+Resulting in a more realistic simulation of how the model is going to perform on new data.
 *   One Hot encoding to encode values
 *   Using RobustScaler to scale